Ahmed-ds-eg/Heart-disese-prediction-/README.md

 The project provides various data visualizations to explore the relationships between different variables and their impact on the presence of heart disease.
 The visualizations include:

-.
-Correlation Matrix Heatmap
+* Correlation Matrix Heatmap
-.
-Bar Plot of Age Distribution
+* Bar Plot of Age Distribution
-.
-Box Plots of Continuous Variables
+* Box Plots of Continuous Variables
-.
-Violin Plots of Continuous Variables by Heart Disease Presence .
-Count Plots of Categorical Variables by Heart Disease Presence .
-Scatter Plots of Continuous Variables by Heart Disease Presence .
-Contributing
+* Violin Plots of Continuous Variables by Heart Disease Presence
+* Count Plots of Categorical Variables by Heart Disease Presence
+* Scatter Plots of Continuous Variables by Heart Disease Presence
+* Contributing
-.
-Contributions to this project are welcome!
+* Contributions to this project are welcome!
 You can contribute by:

 Adding new visualizations to explore the dataset further Refactoring code to improve performance or readability Fixing any bugs or errors that may be present

-###License
+### License
 This project is licensed under the MIT License.